top of page

 COMBINING TEACHING STYLES

-ACTIVITY 1 ~ The Spider Swat Game!
+ACTIVITY 1 ~ The Alphabet Spider Game!
 Singing The Itsy Bitsy Spider, Identifying letters, alphabetical seriation

 RATIONAL ~ Most of the the children were able to sing the ABC song but few could identify the letters of the alphabet